sailoog/openplotter-documentation/en/what_do_I_need.md

 #What do I need?
-Since Openlotter is modular you will need the basics and only some parts depending on what do you want and what your boat already has.
+You will need always the basics but only some optional parts depending on what type of data you want to read and what your boat already has.
 ## Required
-You need at least the basics to run the software.
+You need at least these items to run the software.
 * **ARM embedded computer**
 * **Box**
 * **Power supply**